Topics of plans for the section "Knowledge"

 C8.4.6.

-You are instructed to prepare a detailed reply on the topic " Worldview and its form" Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+You are instructed to prepare a detailed answer on the topic " Worldview and its forms".
+Make a plan according to which you will cover this topic.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-(other formulations of the answer are allowed, not distorting its meaning)
+(Other formulations of the answer are allowed that do not distort its meaning)

-When analyzing the answer, it is taken into account:
+When analyzing the response, the following are taken into account:

-- the correctness of the formulation of the paragraphs of the plan in terms of their compliance of the given topic;
+- the correctness of the wording of the points of the plan in terms of their relevance to a given topic;

-- Compliance of the structure of the proposed response plan of a complex type.
+- compliance of the structure of the proposed answer with a plan of a complex type.

-One of the options for the disclosure plan of this topic:
+One of the options for the disclosure plan for this topic:

-1) The concept of the worldview. / The worldview is a set of people to the world and its place in this world.
+1) The concept of worldview. / Worldview - the totality of a person's views on the world and their place in this world.

 a) knowledge;